 AWS_DEFAULT_REGION=eu-central-1

 Ensure that changes are applied by clearing application's cache.
-Simply type php artisan cache:clear
+Type php artisan cache:clear to purge any cached data.

 'from' => [